Vipulkumar1997/OTA_Clusterer/README.md

 Before running the script, have a look at the NECESSARY instruction notes in the doc/windows folder:

-For Windows Users there is a first experimental version of an install script as well available.
-Please keep in mind, this project has been developed under Linux.
-You get the best experience with a UNIX based machine.
+For Windows users there is a first experimental version of an install script as well available (actually you can only use the webcrawlwer part on Windows.)

 ```sh
 cd OTA_Clusterer
 .\install_windows.ps1
 ```
-You can access all functionalities in your personal project as well, if you install it as Python module (tested with Linux and MacOSX, Windows should work as well):
+You can access all functionalities in your personal project as well, if you install it as Python module (just supported with Linux and MacOSX):

 ```sh
 cd OTA_Clusterer